lajohnston/smslib/README.md

 ### Decoupled

-SMSLib modules are independent of one another so you can pick or choose only the ones you want.
-For convenience you can just include `smslib.asm` and this will pull them all in for you.
+SMSLib modules for the most part are independent of one another so you can pick or choose only the ones you want.
+For convenience you can just include `smslib.asm` and this will pull the main ones in for you.
 In either case WLA-DX will only assemble the code you actually use.

 ### Namespaced Prefixes